Cypress 🤖

 can significantly DRY-up tests.

-If we have an application that requires login on each page then this can be made into a custom command
+If an application requires login on each page, then this can be made into a custom command

 Cypress.Commands.add('login', () => {